camunda/camunda-docs/docs/reference/glossary.md

 - [Variables](/components/concepts/variables.md)
 - [Data flow](/components/modeler/bpmn/data-flow.md)

-### Protocol connector
+### Protocol Connector

-Protocol connectors are a type of [connector](#connector) in Camunda that can serve as either [inbound](#inbound-connector) or [outbound](#outbound-connector) connectors, supporting a variety of technical protocols.
-These connectors are highly generic, designed to provide a flexible and customizable means of integrating with external systems and services.
+Protocol Connectors are a type of [Connector](#connector) in Camunda that can serve as either [inbound](#inbound-connector) or [outbound](#outbound-connector) Connectors, supporting a variety of technical protocols.
+These Connectors are highly generic, designed to provide a flexible and customizable means of integrating with external systems and services.

-Protocol connectors can be customized to meet the needs of specific use cases using element templates, with no additional coding or deployment required.
-Examples of protocol connectors include HTTP REST, SOAP, GraphQL, as well as message queue connectors.
+Protocol Connectors can be customized to meet the needs of specific use cases using element templates, with no additional coding or deployment required.
+Examples of protocol Connectors include HTTP REST, SOAP, GraphQL, as well as message queue Connectors.

 ### Record